apivideo/api.video-python-client/docs/UploadTokensApi.md

 List all active upload tokens.

 A delegated token is used to allow secure uploads without exposing your API key.
 Use this endpoint to retrieve a list of all currently active delegated tokens.
+Tutorials using [delegated upload](https://api.video/blog/endpoints/delegated-upload).

 ### Example